percona/pmm/docs/install-pmm/HA.md

 2. You should now see the PMM login screen.
 Log in using the default credentials, unless you changed them during setup.
 3. You can use the PMM web interface to monitor your database infrastructure, analyze metrics, and perform various database management tasks.

 When you register PMM Clients, you must use the HAProxy IP address (or hostname) rather than the PMM Server address once your PMM environment has been set up in high-availability (HA) mode.
-Even if one PMM server becomes unavailable, clients will still be able to communicate with the servers.
+Even if one PMM Server becomes unavailable, clients will still be able to communicate with the servers.

 You have now successfully set up PMM in HA mode using Docker containers.
 Your PMM environment is more resilient to failures and can continue providing monitoring services if any of the instances fail.